Update as of June 17, 2021: U.S. Treasury Department releases updated FAQs.

 The American Rescue Plan Act (ARPA), which signed into law on March 11, 2021, created the Coronavirus State and Local Fiscal Recovery Fund (CSLFRF).
 Among various other sources of funding, the CSLFRF provides state, territorial, tribal and local governments with $350 billion in relatively flexible funding to address the numerous health and economic fallouts of the COVID-19 pandemic.
-Currently, the U.S. Department of Treasury is working through guidance and FAQs on the fund.
-We’ve provided some context, below, of what we do know so far.
+The U.S. Department of Treasury continues to publish and update resources pertaining to the fund.

 Yes, NAST joined our partners at the Government Finance Officers Association (GFOA), National Association of State Budget Officers (NASBO) and the National Association of State Auditors, Comptrollers and Treasurers (NASACT) in submitting a request letter outlining the areas of clarity most urgently needed by state and local finance officials.